Siddhesh393/Web-Scraping-Project/README.md

 ### Wikipedia Table Scraper

-1. To scrape a table from a Wikipedia page, run the script with the page URL and table index as arguments:
+1. Navigate to the `Wiki_Scraper` directory:

     ```bash
-    python scrape_wikipedia.py "https://en.wikipedia.org/wiki/Example_Page" 0
+    cd Wiki_Scraper
     ```

+2. To scrape a table from a Wikipedia page, run the script with the page URL and table index as arguments:

+    ```bash
+    python scrape_wikipedia.py "https://en.wikipedia.org/wiki/Khabib_Nurmagomedov" 0
+    ```

-2. The scraped table will be saved as a CSV file in the `output` directory.
+3. The scraped table will be saved as a CSV file in the `output` directory.

 #### Configuration